hac0313/RMC14Paperwork/README.md

 Other contributers include:

-crazy1112345/John Slopper
+crazy1112345/John Slopper (creator of the Papercord)

 SofiePandaRights/Sophia Castillo

-Thereisabear (Formats all the things)
+Thereisabear (Formats all the things, forms redone and updated)

 Zaigan (also did a large number of the drive, huge thanks)

-Simon/Big Dave (Created the web editor, and is a large contributer)
+Simon/Big Dave (Creator of the web editor)